Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 • For more ideas of rewards, see the Behavior Modification Recommendations for Multiple-cat Households handout from the 2024 AAFP Intercat Tension Guidelines: Recognition, Prevention, and Management.

 For a reward to serve as a reinforcer (in operant conditioning via positive reinforcement), the reward must strengthen the behavior you are rewarding.
 It is important to see how the delivery of the reward impacts the cat’s behavior.
-If the behavior doesn’t change in response to the reward, then try changing to another highly preferred reward and see if it reinforces (increases the occurrence of) the behavior.
+If the behavior does not change in response to the reward, then try changing to another highly preferred reward and see if it reinforces (increases the occurrence of) the behavior.

 Timing is Everything